Updated on: August 1, 2022

 - Encrypted bookmarks storage.
 Saves and syncs bookmarks on any device, providing easy access to your favorite sites.

-All of RoboForm’s features work flawlessly — during my tests, I found it very simple to set up 2FA, share logins, and audit my entire password vault.
-And because RoboForm is very intuitive, not even beginner or non-tech-savvy users will have problems accessing and using all of RoboForm’s features.
+All of RoboForm’s features work flawlessly on Android — during my tests, I found it very simple to set up 2FA, share logins, and audit my entire password vault.
+And because RoboForm is very intuitive, even beginner or non-tech-savvy Android users will find it easy to access and use all of RoboForm’s features.

 RoboForm has the best auto-filling capabilities on the market — it fills out dozens of fields on complex web forms with just one click.
 RoboForm also has good security features like biometric login, password auditing, and secure bookmarks storage.
 All RoboForm purchases come with a risk-free 30-day money-back guarantee.

-5. LastPass — Best Free Android Password Manager
+5. LastPass — Excellent Free Android Password Manager

 LastPass offers the best free password manager app on my list — it has all of the basic features you need to easily and safely manage your passwords on any Android device, including: